By Shannon Roznay, DC

 She was referred to me by another patient of mine who was her friend.

-When she came in to see me, my examination revealed that it was also mostly toxins that had to be cleaned up.
-She also needed thyroid support so I put her on the standard protocols for this type of case.
+When she came in to see me, after my analysis I recommended that it was mostly toxins that had to be cleaned up.
+I also recommended thyroid support.

 In the advanced Nutrition Response Testing training, you are typically taught that fertility patients may have had a lot of losses and it is a minimum of about 2 months before they can start trying to get pregnant.